 Is your child growing well?
 Have you been focusing on your child's development and maturity?
 At 37 months, your child has grown to a preschooler.
-As mothers, nothing brings more joy than seeing your child growing up happy and well.
+As mothers, nothing brings more joy than seeing your child growing up happy and well - especially when child maturity begins to be apparent.
+But the question is, do you know what are the signs of maturity in kids?

 The early years of a child are incredibly critical for their development1.
 This is why it’s important to keep a close watch on your child’s growth.
 At the age of 3 onwards, your preschooler will continue to grow and mature.
 However, there is more to development than physical growth.
-When it comes to child maturity, factors such as social, emotional, cognitive, and language development are also at play.
+When it comes to child maturity, factors such as social, emotional, cognitive, and language development are also at play and serve as signs of maturity in kids.
 Mothers need to also keep an eye on these areas to see if their child is growing at the right pace.

 Take a look at these milestones to see if your child’s maturity is on the right track.

 Communication and language development is all about how your child understands and communicates with the world at large.
-Maturity in this area is an indicator of their development in other areas such as physical (fine motor skills) and cognitive development2.
+Child maturity in this area is an indicator of their development in other areas such as physical (fine motor skills) and cognitive development2.

 - Follow basic instructions (2 to 3 steps)